medimarket.com logo

 ZZs: What message do you have for patients with lymphatic conditions?

 MB: It must be emphasized that traditional, conservative therapy is the most important part of lymphedema care, and surgical options are considered as a complementary measure.
 Maintenance treatment must be performed regularly.
-The better the condition patients maintain, the later complications of the disease will appear, and the better the result if surgery becomes necessary.
+The better condition patients maintain, the later complications of the disease will appear, and the better the result if surgery becomes necessary.
 Early diagnosis and early initiation of treatment are important.
 As the disease progresses, surgical options narrow and the effectiveness of reconstructive operations also decreases.

 ZZs: Good luck in spreading this procedure domestically!
 I also suggest we report every new milestone to readers of Élethosszig Egészségesen.